-- Note 1 Corporate income tax relates to the year ended 31 August 2022, the relevant return period for the BOQ Group income tax returns in both Australia and New Zealand. - Note 2 Consists of payroll and FBT taxes paid resulting from BOQ's role as an employer.
-Figures represent payroll tax (including mental health levies in jurisdictions where applicable) for the 30 June 2022 year and FBT for the 31 March 2022 year which are the relevant annual return periods for those taxes. - Note 3 Consists of GST which cannot be recovered from the ATO. - Note 4 NZ taxes paid have been presented in Australian dollars using the conversion rate at 31 August 2022.
-Where NZ taxes paid are below \$500,000, the amount has been rounded down to nil. - Note 5 Consists of PAYG withholding taxes collected on behalf of employees and paid by BOQ for the 30 June 2022 year which is the relevant annual return period for PAYG. - $Note \, 6 \, \, Consists \, of \, GST \, paid \, by \, BOQ \, Group \, customers \, and \, remitted \, to \, the \, relevant \, Tax \, Authority \, as \, GST \, payable.$ - Note 7 Predominately consists of amounts withheld from customers during the year ended 30 June 2022 where they have not quoted a tax file number (TFN) or Australian business number (ABN) or informed the BOQ Group that they are exempt from quoting either a TFN or ABN.
+- Note 1 Corporate income tax relates to the year ended 31 August 2024, the relevant return period for the BOQ Group income tax returns in both Australia and New Zealand. - Note 2 Consists of payroll and FBT taxes paid resulting from BOQ's role as an employer.
+Figures represent payroll tax (including mental health levies in jurisdictions where applicable) for the 30 June 2024 year and FBT for the 31 March 2024 year which are the relevant annual return periods for those taxes. - Note 3 Consists of GST which cannot be recovered from the ATO. - Note 4 NZ taxes paid have been presented in Australian dollars using the conversion rate at 31 August 2024.
+Where NZ taxes paid are below \$500,000, the amount has been rounded down to nil. - Note 5 Excludes amounts remitted and refunded. - Note 6 Consists of PAYG withholding taxes collected on behalf of employees and paid by BOQ for the 30 June 2024 year which is the relevant annual return period for PAYG. - $Note \ 7 \ \ Consists of \ GST \ paid \ by \ BOQ \ Group \ customers \ and \ remitted \ to \ the \ relevant \ Tax \ Authority \ as \ GST \ payable.$ - Note 8 Predominately consists of amounts withheld from customers during the year ended 30 June 2024 where they have not quoted a tax file number (TFN) or Australian business number (ABN) or informed the BOQ Group that they are exempt from quoting either a TFN or ABN.